u1154147/BalanceRobot5780/README.md

 ## SETUP:
 To setup a simple balancing robot, one will need:
-- 1 microcontroller with a gyroscope or IMU like an STM32 discovery board (and USB upload cable)
+- 1 microcontroller with a gyroscope or IMU like an STM32 discovery board, Cortex M0 (and USB upload cable)
 - 1 or 2 breadboards, 1 or 2 motor drivers (using L298N H-Bridges)
 - 2 DC motors with encoders
 - 2 large rubber wheels